eastein/sudokuhs/README.txt

       //generate binary not equal constraints over each block net = add-block-constraints(net, factor * factor)

-      //at this point, the network is a generalize sudoku problem in CSP form, but has no initial state.
+      //at this point, the network is a sudoku problem in generalized CSP form, but has no initial state.

       //assign the variables set in the test file net = assign-values(net, boardarray)